bengfarrell/nuimotion/README.md

 To run this project, there are several setups possible:

 1. Ubuntu 12.04 or greater (my machine, haven't tried on lower)

 	a.
-Asus Xtion Pro or Pro Live Depth Camera with OpenNI device drivers
+Asus Xtion Pro or Pro Live Depth Camera with OpenNI device drivers (my main device and environment)

 	b.
 MS Kinect with Freenect Drivers https://github.com/piedar/OpenNI2/tree/FreenectDriver (untested as of yet)

 2. Mac OSX (untested)

 	a.
 Asus Xtion Pro or Pro Live Depth Camera with OpenNI device drivers

 	b.
 MS Kinect with Freenect Drivers https://github.com/piedar/OpenNI2/tree/FreenectDriver (untested as of yet)

 3. Windows

 	a.
 Asus Xtion Pro or Pro Live Depth Camera with OpenNI device drivers

 	b.
 MS Kinect with official MS Kinect SDK drivers (untested)